ESPhoenix/drMD/README.md

     - **"NVT"**:        This will run an NVT (constant volume) molecular dynamics simulation
     - **"NPT"**:        This will run an NPT (constant pressure) molecular dynamics simulation
     > :medical_symbol:
-    > For the majority of protein simulations, the NPT ensemble is used for production MD simulations, while the NVT ensemble is oonly used in equilibration steps
+    > For the majority of protein simulations, the NPT ensemble is used for production MD simulations, while the NVT ensemble is only used in equilibration steps
-    - **"META"**:       This will run a Metadynamics simulation
+    - **"META"**:       This will run a Metadynamics simulation (see later on for more details)

 ### Selecting simulation temperature
 For most simulations, a constant temperature is used.
 In this case the following parameter is required:

-- **temperature**: This is the temperature (int) of the simulation in Kelvin
+- **temperature**: *(int)* This is the temperature of the simulation in Kelvin

 If you wish to change the temperature throughout the simulation, the following parameter is required:

-- **temperatureRange**: This is a list of integers (again, in Kelvin) that will be used to change the temperature throughout the simulation.
+- **temperatureRange**: *(list of int)* This is a list of integers (again, in Kelvin) that will be used to change the temperature throughout the simulation.

 ### Energy Minimisation Pararameters
 For Energy Minimisation steps, the following additional parameters are required:
-- **maxIterations**:    This is the maximum number (int) of iterations that will be run in the Energy Minimisation step If this parameter is set to -1, the step will run until the energy converges Example Energy Minimisation syntax:
+- **maxIterations**:   *(int)* This is the maximum number of iterations that will be run in the Energy Minimisation step If this parameter is set to -1, the step will run until the energy converges Example Energy Minimisation syntax:
 ```yaml